 However, it makes more sense for businesses planning stakeholder events to include an event page on their existing website.
 For example, Core Attack Fitness added additional menu pages for their class schedule and special events on their studio website:

 Whether you create a website from scratch or not, your web design should emulate both your branding or theme.
-Use corresponding colors and fonts and incorporate attractive, high-quality images of speakers, previous events, the venue or anything else that adds value.
+Use corresponding complementary colors and fonts and incorporate attractive, high-quality images of speakers, previous events, the venue or anything else that adds value.
 Then, you can download an event management system, like Wix Events, to manage ticket sales, RSVPs, guest communication and scheduling directly from your website or the Wix Owner App.
+Learn how to create an online invitation, too.

 When creating an event page or website, incorporate important details like: